 The humeral head is externally rotated presenting a greater articular surface superiorly allowing it to roll past the glenoid rim back into place.
 If this is not enough to reduce the dislocation, the head is then lifted anteriorly (forwards) past and up onto the rim, using the greater tuberosity as a fulcrum.
 Generalised spasm can be reduced by careful slow positioning of your patient

-Click here for a description of the anatomy during Kocher's
+Click here for a demonstration of the technique and a description of the anatomy during Kocher's

 “lifting of the outwardly rotated upper arm in the sagittal plane as far as possible,”

 You may need to ask your patient to shrug the shoulders (as in the Cunningham Technique) – if the scapula is fully anteverted and rotated around on the chest wall then the humeral head will not be able to “roll around” the humeral head even in full external rotation.

 This method has been a reliable, successful technique since 1870 (perhaps longer) and does not mention traction.
 If you add traction, as many have done, you will inflict pain and you run the risk of stress on the humeral neck and shaft which may fracture.
 Also, you won’t be able to reduce your patient’s dislocated shoulder!

 The first manoeuvre of Kocher may well reduce the shoulder, especially when combined with the first analgesic position due to the glenoid rim moving backwards and removing the obstruction to the returning head.
 This first manoeuvre has been falsely claimed as a new technique by the “external rotation method” (Leidelmeyer, 1977).

 “Bad Kocher's" includes abduction, traction, inappropriate application (subglenoid, GT #), traction plus rotation (Ouch! or Weltschmerz!).